vonMeyennLab/H3K18la/README.md

-# H3K18la

-This site provides code and data for the manuscript entitled:
+# This site provides code and data for the manuscript submitted to Nucleic Acids Research - NAR-00625-X-2022:

-"H3K18 lactylation marks tissue-specific active enhancers"